Today, almost anyone can learn how to create and start a blog in Nigeria and make money online.

 But if want to make money blogging, thought must be targeted at a clearly defined audience or topic.

 Remember that the goal of professional bloggers is to build a reputation.

-Certainly, you cannot build a reputation on everything.
+Certainly, you cannot build a reputation for everything.

-You need to build a reputation on something.
+You need to build a reputation for something.